 On our last night a reception was laid on for us with dancing, singing and a few speeches.
 Each of the five children, from three of the boats, made a short speech which they wrote themselves.

-They did so well and I think all the fleet felt very proud of them both for their fabulous speeches but also for their attitude to the Indonesian people, the others on the rally and the way they conducted themselves in the most trying circumstances (endless photo requests, being mobbed and followed, listening to too many Dad jokes etc).
+They did so well and I think all the fleet felt very proud of them both for their fabulous speeches but also for their attitude to the Indonesian people, the others on the rally and the way they conducted themselves in the most trying of circumstances (endless photo requests, being mobbed and followed, listening to too many Dad jokes etc).

 Although there were still several stops to go, some of the boats chose to leave the rally at Belitung as they were able to check out from there.
 This made the final reception have a bit of a “last night” atmosphere.